MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 - If you enable this setting, Local Admins will no longer be able to see the exclusion list in the Windows Security app or via PowerShell.

-- If you disable or don't configure this setting, Local Admins will be able to see exclusions in the Windows Security App and via PowerShell.
+- If you disable or don't configure this setting, Local Admins will be able to see the exclusion list in the Windows Security App and via PowerShell.

 > [!NOTE]
 > Applying this setting will not remove exclusions, it will only prevent them from being visible to Local Admins.
 This is reflected in **Get-MpPreference**.